Unit3 - Subjective Questions

 CSE316 • Practice Questions with Detailed Answers

-Define the Critical Section Problem.
-What are the three primary requirements that a solution to the critical section problem must satisfy?
+Define the Critical Section Problem and explain the three necessary conditions that a solution to the critical section problem must satisfy.

-The Critical Section Problem is to design a protocol that processes can use to cooperate.
-Each process has a segment of code, called a critical section, in which the process may be changing common variables, updating a table, writing a file, etc. The system must ensure that when one process is executing in its critical section, no other process is allowed to execute in its critical section.
+The Critical Section Problem is to design a protocol that processes use to cooperate.
+A Critical Section is a segment of code in a process where the process may be changing common variables, updating a table, writing a file, etc. The system must ensure that when one process is executing in its critical section, no other process is allowed to execute in its critical section.

 - Mutual Exclusion: If process is executing in its critical section, then no other processes can be executing in their critical sections.